challenger532/redux-bus/README.md

   type:'any_type', // you can use any action type,
   payload:
     {
-      ... , // any data, if no data, meta can be child of action meta:{
+      ... , // any data, note that if no data!, remember that meta can be child of action
-        handler:'undo',
-        action:'DO_PUSH'
-      }
+      meta: 'undo DO_PUSH',
     }
 }
 dispatch(action)